Build This Now

 Ein Claude Code-Befehl erstellt 17 Lifecycle-E-Mails über 6 Sequenzen, verkabelt Inngest-Verhaltenstrigger und liefert einen verzweigten E-Mail-Funnel bereit zum Deployment.

-Zwei Claude Code-Befehle starten acht Sicherheits-Sub-Agenten: Phase 1 scannt SaaS-Logik auf RLS-Lücken und Auth-Fehler, Phase 2 versucht echte Angriffe zu bestätigen.
+Zwei Claude Code Befehle starten acht Sicherheits-Sub-Agents: Phase 1 scannt SaaS-Logik auf RLS-Lücken und Auth-Fehler, Phase 2 versucht echte Angriffe zu bestätigen.

 • Autonomer KI-Schwarm

-Ein autonomer Claude Code-Schwarm: ein 30-Minuten-Trigger, ein Orchestrator, Spezialisten-Sub-Agenten in Worktrees und fünf Gates, die overnight Features sicher shippen.
+Ein autonomer Claude Code Schwarm: ein 30-Minuten-Trigger, ein Orchestrator, Spezialisten-Sub-Agents in Worktrees und fünf Gates, die overnight Features sicher shippen.

 Hören Sie auf zu konfigurieren.
 Fangen Sie an zu bauen.